 - Attend court on your behalf in the case of dispute with tenants

-- At the end of the tenancy, finalise bond and inventory with the tenant
+- At the end of the tenancy, finalise the bond and inventory with the tenant

 A survey of investors by Woolcott Research found that two out of five of the self-managing landlords interviewed had experienced tenants defaulting on rent.
 It also found that landlords who used property managers to manage their relationships with tenants were likely to face fewer problems.

-With over 4,000 agents Australia-wide registered to the service, LocalAgentFinder provides a free, impartial and transparent online service that allows landlords to compare local property manager’s commission & fees to assist in selecting an agent.
+With over 5,000 active agents Australia-wide registered to the service, LocalAgentFinder provides a free, impartial and transparent online service that allows landlords to compare local property managers’ commissions & fees.

-It’s obligation free and quick and easy, so register now!
+It’s obligation free, quick and easy.
+Start now!

-Renting out your property involves a big financial risk.
-If you have previously called the property ‘home’, you may also have an emotional attachment.
+Renting out your property involves big financial risk.
+If you’ve previously called the property “home”, you may also have an emotional attachment.

-If this is your first time renting your property, you may not know about landlord insurance.
-It is designed to cover the aspects of renting your property that building & contents insurance generally don’t allow for.
+No doubt, you’ve heard horror stories about nightmare tenants.
+Of course, most tenants don’t fall into that category, but it pays to protect yourself and your property in the event that something goes wrong.
+If this is your first time renting property, you may not know about landlord insurance.
+It’s designed to cover the aspects of renting your property that building & contents insurance generally don’t allow for.

-The common features covered in the insurance are:
+The common features covered in landlord insurance are:

 - Malicious or intentional damage to the property by their tenant or their guests